myphysicslab/myphysicslab/src/docs/Building.md

     make perf COMPILE_LEVEL=advanced
     open adv-build/test/PerformanceTests-en.html

-A performance test gets an **expected time limit** from global properties defined in `src/test/ExpectedPerf.js`.
+A performance test gets an **expected time limit** from properties defined in `src/test/ExpectedPerf.js`.
 Each combination of test, browser, and machine has a different expected time limit.
 The test passes if the time to run the test is near the expected time.